Card issuers’ policies vary in the details, so if you need to remove an authorized user from your account, here’s how to do it.

 Worried about how removing an authorized user from your account may affect your credit reports and scores?
 Don’t be.

 “There will be no record that you’ve taken the person off your card because it was never on your report in the first place,” Ulzheimer said.
-“So, you don’t have to worry about any negative affect when you make the change.”
+“So, you don’t have to worry about any negative effect when you make the change.”

 After you’ve contacted the issuer to make the request, reclaimed or destroyed the user’s card (or had the account numbers changed), there is nothing left for you to do.
 You’ll have the account all to yourself again.